GriffinCanCode/ArtificialOS/README.md

 - [gRPC Improvements](docs/GRPC_IMPROVEMENTS.md) - Streaming, async, and batch execution details
 - [Graceful-with-Fallback Pattern](docs/GRACEFUL_WITH_FALLBACK_PATTERN.md) - Async shutdown pattern for background tasks

-## Three-Tier Application System — Blueprint, Native Web, and Native Process Apps
+## Three-Tier Application System — Because One Size Doesn't Fit All

-AgentOS supports **three distinct types of applications**, each optimized for different use cases.
-This isn't just flexibility for the sake of it — it's architectural recognition that AI-generated UIs, hand-coded web apps, and native executables have fundamentally different needs.
+A real desktop OS needs to run different types of applications.
+AgentOS supports **three distinct application types**, each optimized for different use cases.
+This isn't just flexibility for the sake of it — it's architectural recognition that simple utilities, complex UIs, and native executables have fundamentally different needs.
+AI generation is just one way to create Blueprint apps, not the only way.

 ### Application Types